assemble/assemble/docs/content/recipes/custom-async-helpers.md

 ---
+title: Custom async helpers
+description: >
+  This recipe shows how to create and use custom async helpers with assemble.
 category: recipes
 ---
-# Custom helpers

-This recipe shows how to create and use custom async helpers with assemble.

 **Heads up!**

 It's a best practice to use sync helpers whenever possible, and use async helpers only when necessary.
 Sync helpers are faster, easier to debug, and are more durable than async helpers.